LTC29/ltc-etch-a-sketch/README.md

-# ltc-etch-and-sketch
+# ltc-etch-a-sketch

-Project: Etch and Sketch!
+Project: Etch a Sketch!

 **TO BE UPDATED**